Frequently Asked Questions

 Who is my Water District Supervisor and how can I make contact?

-There are six Water District Supervisors in the Western Irrigation District covering the six service areas (Chestermere Area, Carseland Area, Strathmore Area, Rockyford Area, Gleichen/Cluny Area and Crowfoot Area).
+There are six (6) Water District Supervisors in the Western Irrigation District covering the six (6) service areas (Chestermere Area, Carseland Area, Strathmore Area, Rockyford Area, Gleichen/Cluny Area and Crowfoot Area).
+WID refers to the Water District Supervisors as "Ditch Riders".

 How much notice must I provide my Water District Supervisor prior to turning on or off my irrigation system?